 Matching requirements are included in the NOFAs and the notices of program documentation.
 They are stated during AAP public meetings, in the CDBG application, and by staff throughout the process.
 Subrecipients must prove leveraged funds in quarterly progress reports and invoices.
 Applications are reviewed with a checklist with priority to those leveraging funds.
 Approved subrecipients provide evidence of leveraging in progress reports and during monitoring.
-No publicly-owned land or property was used to address leveraging needs identified in the plan.
-A summary of PY2022 matching requirements for programs is below.
+A summary of PY2023 matching requirements for programs is below.

 - Rental rehab projects are leveraged with other funds against the costs of developing the property that offers affordable housing for persons with incomes less than 60% AMI. - Typically, housing projects are limited to \$25,000 \$50,000 per unit.
-The Homebuyer Assistance Program (PY19) was an exception made based on the gap between high housing costs and the income limits. - Public service agencies are encouraged to leverage other funding since the amount available is limited to 15%.
-The cap was waived for CV-Public Services.
+The Homebuyer Assistance Program (PY19) was an exception made based on the gap between high housing costs and the income limits. - Public service agencies are encouraged to leverage other funding since the amount available is limited to 15%. \The cap was waived for CV-Public Services.
 Agencies seeking CDBG-CV funds were encouraged to leverage additional funds.

 Other resources that address goals include Community Preservation Act set-asides for housing and historic preservation.
-From July 1, 2022 through June 30, 2023, roughly \$1 million was set aside for housing and \$2 million for historic preservation.
+From July 1, 2023 through June 30, 2024, roughly \$1 million was set aside for housing and \$2 million for historic preservation.
 Community housing included \$1,500,000 from Community Housing, \$1,000,000 Undesignated, and \$2,500,000 to the Affordable Housing Trust.
 The Trust requested another \$2,500,000 for funding their action plan.
 The Trust has awarded funds for the following: